Dent@Prevent – Implementation of claims data & PROMS into (dental) medical care

-The Dent@Prevent-Project aims to improve cooperation between medical staff within and outside the dental profession and is funded by the Innovation Fund new forms of care by the Federal Joint Committee.
-The objective is to ensure that doctors and patients are equally well informed and can thus decide together on how to continue treatment.
-The first step is to investigate how and why dental and other chronic diseases are related.
-To this end, scientific articles will be systematically evaluated and anonymised claims data from health insurance companies (GKV) will be analysed.
-The PMV research group is responsible for the preparation and analyses of the SHI claims data.
+The Dent@Prevent-Project aimed to improve cooperation between medical staff within and outside the dental profession.
+The objective was to ensure that doctors and patients are equally well informed and can thus decide together on how to continue treatment.
+The first step was to investigate how and why dental and other chronic diseases are related.
+To this end, scientific articles were systematically evaluated and anonymised claims data from health insurance companies (GKV) were analysed.
+The PMV research group was responsible for the preparation and analyses of the SHI claims data.

-At the same time, a smartphone app is being developed that will help to focus treatment decisions more strongly on the individual patient.
+At the same time, a smartphone app was developed that will help to focus treatment decisions more strongly on the individual patient.
 With the app, patients can, for example, provide individual information on their oral health and general state of health.
-Together with the results of the literature search and the analysis of health insurance data, this selfinformation flows into the development of a digital decision support system that supports doctors in planning treatment for individual patients.
+Together with the results of the literature search and the analysis of health insurance data, this selfinformation flowed into the development of a digital decision support system that supports doctors in planning treatment for individual patients.

 Project partners: Prof. Dr. Dr. Stefan Listl (Radboud university medical center & University Hospital Heidelberg) | Prof. Dr. Martin Hellmich (IMSB, University of Cologne) | Prof. Dr. Petra Knaub (IMBI, University Heidelberg) | Joachim Bentz (SpectrumK GmbH, Berlin) | Dr. Jochen Walker (InGef, Berlin) | Prof. Dr. Winfried Walther (Academy for advanced dental training, Karlsruhe) | Prof. Dr. Bernt-Peter Robra (ISMG, University Magdeburg) | Dr. Joachim Fessler (Guidline Group Hessen, BKK Arztnetz Rhein-Main)